TumeniNodes/pkarcs/README.md

 # Simple Arcs
-This mod adds arc-nodes to Minetest as well as arcs for inner and outer corners.
+This modpack includes 3 mods:

+- pkarcs
+- pkarcs_doors
+- pkarcs_doors3

 Note this is a fork of PEAK's mod Simple Arcs (pkarcs) https://forum.minetest.net/viewtopic.php?f=11&t=14541 which adds arched doors made to work specifically with the mod.

-## Dependencies
-- default (included in minetest_game)
-- doors (included in minetest_game)
-- mesecons (**optional dependency!**)

 ## Requirements
 Works with MT/MTG 5.0.0+.